-“Not another remake!” is a familiar online cry, normally accompanied by declarations that Hollywood has run out of ideas.
+“Not another remake!” is a familiar online cry normally accompanied by declarations that Hollywood has run out of ideas.

 The contemporary cast open the story up with different races, nationalities and ages – even if everyone only gets a thin slice of screen time.
-(Michelle Pfeiffer alone is worth seeing.)
+Michelle Pfeiffer alone is worth seeing.

+Cinema continues to modernize and amaze us, and Orient is an immersive experience, capturing the allure of the golden age of travel.
+There’s a much raved-about epic five minute 65mm Steadicam closing shot.
 Perhaps I liked this film for superficial reasons, but it was surprisingly poignant, presenting a moral conundrum for Poirot – the man who sees everything as right or wrong with no in-between.